 If you know anything at all about West-Indian Caribbean culture and cuisine you already know that Black Cake is our official Christmas Cake.
-If you didn’t know before know now that a Caribbean Christmas dinner invite will almost certainly net you a slice of the most alcoholic cake you will ever eat.
-Even though this rich treat can be found in some variety across the Caribbean, it is most closely identified with Jamaica and Jamaicans.
+If you didn’t know before know now that a Caribbean Christmas dinner invite will almost certainly net you a slice of Even though this rich treat can be found in some variety across the Caribbean, it is most closely identified with Jamaica and Jamaicans.
 Hence the name ‘Jamaican Black Cake’

 A cousin of the British Plum Pudding this decadent, expensive treat is made using an array of wine-soaked dried fruits, eggs, butter, brown sugar and other natural ingredients.
 As with all recipes there are slight variations across cultures but the base ingredients and the preparations are almost identical.
 After baking the cake is ‘wined’ (I opt for a combo of wine and premium overproof rum) with another helping or 2 of port wine, before serving.
 This means that you MUST bake your cake at least a few days before Christmas to allow proper time for ‘wining’ Some folks opt for icing/ frosting the cake.
 Other enjoy it as is.